 He brought in £9 million from the government for a brand new Emergency Unit at Burnley Hospital.
 Gordon also led a successful campaign for Burnley Hospital to receive £15.6 million investment for a state-of-the-art Ophthalmology Department and new surgical units.

 Gordon states, “Frankly, Labour has now got to the point where they can’t offer a decent opposition to the Conservatives in Parliament, they are implementing the Tories’ cuts from the County Council, and they are failing to deal with Burnley’s problems”.
 Speaking about the general election, he says, “I am delighted to be standing to be Burnley’s MP again.
 There’s so much to do for our town.”

 Gordon was born in Oswaldtwistle, Lancashire and has lived in Burnley since he was a child.
-Upon leaving school he undertook an apprenticeship and had a successful career in manufacturing, including starting his own company.
+He is married with two grown-up children.